aliyun/terraform-provider-alicloud/examples/managed-kubernetes/README.md

-Alibaba Cloud terraform example for kubernetes cluster
+Alibaba Cloud terraform example for managedkubernetes cluster
 ======================================================

 A terraform example to launching a kubernetes cluster in alibaba cloud.